yairEO/fakescroll/README.md

 ### [DEMO PAGE](http://yaireo.github.io/fakescroll)

-Uber lightweight & robust scrollbar replacement jQuery plugin.
+Uber lightweight & robust custom scrollbar replacement jQuery plugin.
-The internet deserves a performant custom scrollbar script that is flexible, easy to use and only weights 4k.
+The internet deserves a performant custom scrollbar script that is flexible, easy to use and only weights ~5.4k.

 ## Example markup for typical use-case